sascommunities/technical-support-code/fact-gathering/get-k8s-info-vk/README.md

 * -a | --ansiblevars

     Used to provide the path for the "ansible-vars.yaml" file that was used with the DaC project and include it in the script output file.

+* -w | --workers

+    Used to specify how many workers the script will use to execute 'kubectl' commands in parallel.
+If not specified, 5 workers are used by default."

 * -s | --sastsdrive